The University of Saskatchewan

 Data anonymization and privacy preservation

-Machine learning model testing
+Machine learning pipeline testing

 Prototyping with realistic mock data